-We have been obsessed wtih all things 90s since, well, THE 90s, and it turns out we're not alone in our overwhelming feelings of nostalgia for this delightful decade.
-Nickelodeon will be lauching "The Splat" tonight, a nightly programming block airing from 10PM to 5AM, which will feature the best, best, BEST Nick shows of our collective youths.
+We have been obsessed with all things 90s since, well, THE 90s, and it turns out we're not alone in our overwhelming feelings of nostalgia for this delightful decade.
+Nickelodeon will be launching "The Splat" tonight, a nightly programming block airing from 10PM to 5AM, which will feature the best, best, BEST Nick game shows of our collective youths.
 Is this real life??
 Do we really to get to re-watch Legends of the Hidden Temple contestants get captured by terrifying Temple Guards?
 Do we really get to cheer for the red contestant on GUTS, as they vie for a piece of the Aggro Crag?
 YES!
 The answer is yes.

 1. DIY GUTS Contestant Costume

 D-d-d-d-d-do you have it, GUTS!
 (Are we the only ones that answered the TV?
 "YES!
 WE DO!
 WE HAVE WHAT IT TAKES!")
-GUTS was one of the best Nickelodeon game shows around - it had great hosts (Mike O'Malley and Moira "Mo" Quirk), awesome physical competitions, lots of bungee harnesses action, and something worth fighting for: a piece of the Aggro Crag!
-We had a blast putting together this costume, and made sure not to skimp on the shoulder pads.
+GUTS was one of the best 90s Nickelodeon game shows around - it had great hosts (Mike O'Malley and Moira "Mo" Quirk), awesome physical competitions, lots of bungee harnesses action, and something worth fighting for: a piece of the Aggro Crag!
+We had a blast putting together this GUTS! cosplay, and made sure not to skimp on the shoulder pads.

 Who would have thought that a Silk Spectre costume from Watchmen, would be the perfect base for a Nickelodeon game show costume?
 As odd as it sounds, it made for the perfect spandex-ee jumpsuit to get us started.
-On top of that, we layered on a tee made with our custom t-shirt creator, and accented that with a full body harness and a pair of fingerless gloves.
+On top of that, we layered on a tee made with a custom printed design, and accented that with a full body harness and a pair of fingerless gloves.
 We spray painted a green army helmet yellow, added an oversized award medal, and all that was left to do was create some easy shoulder/knee pads.
 To create a set of these pads for yourself, simply:

 - remove the plastic shoulder pads from our children's football pad set.